 Difference In Flavour ( Taste And Caffeine)

 Generally, iced coffee requires heat while preparing, producing a bit of a bitter taste on brewing.
-On the other side, cold coffee is prepared with less acidity while brewing.
+Conversely, cold coffee is prepared with less acidity while brewing.
 Thus, a cold beverage is candied and chocolatey compared to an iced flavour as it needs low temperature and low pressure.

 If you want to add more coffee during the preparation, the taste will be varied.
 The more time you give to prepare the cold coffee, the more flavour inside the coffee beans will be achieved.
 So it’s up to you how much you use caffeine in your joes; similarly, if you prepare a slower cold flavour, more caffeine is excerpted than traditional coffee.

 A fully ready cold brew has minimum 50 mg and maximum 400mg caffeine in it.

 Their caffeine varies whenever you buy ground coffee or coffee bags from different stores.
-However, the famous joe company offers Starbucks iced coffee has 165mg of caffeine, but it has 205 mg of caffeine in a cold drink.
+However, the famous joe company offers Starbucks iced coffee has 165mg of caffeine but 205 mg of caffeine in a cold drink.
 Therefore cold joe is stronger due to more caffeine.

 In cold joe, you use cold water, which changes the drink’s flavor.
 The cold water doesn’t help prepare the coffee the same way as hot water because it rapidly dissolves everything.
 The results of both flavours would be different as cold coffee is sweeter, so it has no acidity and sourness, which is usually commonly found in hot coffees.